This post may contain affiliate links. Please see my disclosure policy for details.

 It was made with approximately 40 million bricks and houses 3,288 rooms.
 It was built as a ‘gift to the people’ from Stalin as ‘the people’s castle’, so it does also stir quite a lot of controversy today.

-In terms of photography spots, there is really no end of them!
+In terms of photography spots, there is really no end to them!
 Personally, my favourite composition was by the beautiful water fountain in the park square underneath.

 However, many people wish to take the elevator to the 30th floor to get an incredible view of Warsaw from above.